 How much does a local authority search cost?

 In line with government recommendations and legislation from 1 April 2009, local land charges fees are set on a cost recovery basis.
-For a full list of prices please see the schedule of search fees.

 Official search fees